Meiji-Mura Museum (博物館明治村 Hakubutsukan Meiji-mura) is an open-air museum located in Inuyama City, north of Nagoya, overlooking picturesque Lake Iruka.

 It comprises sixty-seven buildings and structures dating mainly from the Meiji era (1868-1912): Western-inspired buildings such the main entrance of the old Imperial Hotel in Tokyo designed by Frank Lloyd Wright which has seen celebrities like Marilyn Monroe and Charlie Chapling; the cathedral of St. Francis Xavier built in Kyoto in 1890; St John’s Church, also from Kyoto and completed in 1907, next to traditional Japanese structures, such as the Kureha-za, a kabuki theatre constructed in Osaka in 1868; the House of Ogai Mori and Soseki Natsume originally built in Bunkyo-ku, Tokyo; the Kikunoyo Sake Brewery built in Kariya, Aichi Prefecture, in 1868, as well as administrative buildings from the Meiji period, such as Kanazawa Prefectural Prison, Miyazu District Court or the Barracks of the Sixth Infantry Regiment built in Nagoya in 1873; and structures like the old Shin-Ohashi Bridge spanning the Sumida in Tokyo and the Rokugogawa Iron Bridge across the Tama river between Kamata and Kawasaki, built in 1909.

-The Museum Meiji-Mura consists of five areas connected by a Sharp, Stewart & Co. steam locomotive from 1874, an old streetcar from Nagoya as well as a “village bus” which charges 500 JPY for adults and 300 JPY for elementary students.
+The Museum Meiji-Mura consists of five areas connected by a Sharp, Stewart & Co. steam locomotive from 1874, an old streetcar from Nagoya, and a “village bus” which charges 500 JPY for adults and 300 JPY for elementary students.
 It stretches over approximately 100 hectares, an area that can easily be explored on foot.
 Most of the buildings are accessible and display the spectacular interior design of the nineteenth century: the Mansions from the Kobe and the Nagasaki Foreign Settlements; the Reception Hall of Marquis Saigō Tsugumichi‘s residence, constructed in Meguro, Tokyo, in 1877 by Saigō Takamori‘s brother or Prince Saionji Kinmochi‘s villa, some of them hold special events for visitors, such as the kabuki performances or sake tasting at the sake brewery.